 Valentine’s Day falls on a Monday this year and it’s the day after the Super Bowl, which means there’s a pretty good chance you have a few other things vying for your attention besides spending 20 hours putting together show-stopping romantic meal.
 So if you don’t have time to wrap your head around what you’re cooking for dinner until, say, Valentine’s Day afternoon, know you’re going to be OK.
 Instead of rushing to find a last-minute restaurant reservation, head to the grocery store, pick up a couple of things to supplement what you probably already have in your pantry, and whip up this fast-and-fancy last-minute meal.
 We’ve even included a timeline to ensure dinner runs as smoothly as possible.

 Kitchn’s Guide to a Successful Last-Minute Valentine’s Day Dinner

 The secret to a successful last-minute Valentine’s Day dinner is to embrace the fast and fancy while also leaning on a few store-bought conveniences.
-Centering the meal around pasta is a no-brainer since it’s quick and easy, but adding a few fancy twists makes it a bit more special than your usual mid-week meal.
+Centering the meal around pasta is a no-brainer since it’s quick and easy, but adding a few fancy twists makes it a bit more special than your usual nightly meal.

-- Aperol Spritz
+Get the recipe: Aperol Spritz

-- Brown Butter Parmesan Pasta
+The Main Dish: Brown Butter Parmesan Pasta

-- Arugula & Fennel Salad with Lemon Vinaigrette
+On the Side: Arugula & Fennel Salad with Lemon Vinaigrette

 A simple salad is really all any good pasta dish needs to round it out and make it dinner.
 This arugula and fennel salad is crisp, refreshing, and won’t overpower the main attraction.